eebbesen/mpls-food/README.md

 ## Start
 * modify application.yml to point to a running database instance (or use H2)
 * run MplsFoodApplication.java
-  * DDL will be executed on startup based on application.yml `spring:jpa:hibernate:ddl-auto:` value
+  * DDL will be executed on startup based on application.yml setttings
 * navigate to http://localhost:8080
-* data seed scripts are in `src/test/test_data/`

 ### Start via gradle
 ```bash